 Fortunately, there are open innovation platforms that help facilitate this process and make it easier for you to actually manage the operation.
 Imagine if you would run a challenge with thousands of participants without a platform to manage all of the submitted ideas.

 If you want to get started, the three platforms mentioned earlier — Accept Mission, Wazoku, and Qmarkets — can definitely help.
-On the other hand, note that there are plenty more out there that you can try in case the features you need are not with those mentioned here.
+On the other hand, note that there are plenty more out there that you can try in case the features you need are not those mentioned here.

 Next steps: Accept Mission is a good place to start, which is why it is on top of the list.
 If your objective is to start an internal open innovation with your whole organization, it definitely has the best features that you will need.